Academic Information and Policies

 • University keys may not be duplicated or used without authorization.

-• Use identification cards properly.
+• Use university issued identification cards properly.

 • Not possess live Christmas trees.
-They are not allowed; artificial trees must be fire resistant.
+They are not allowed; artificial trees must be fire-resistant.

 • Not possess fog machines, deep-fat fryers, electric skillets, electric woks, barbecue grills, large power tools, etc.

-• All cords should be UL or ETL approved, no longer than six feet, and should not be placed across aisles, wrapped around metal fixtures or furniture, run through doorways or under carpet or bedding (covered cords capture heat and can result in fire), or be cracked or worn.
+• All cords should be UL or ETL-approved, no longer than six feet, and should not be placed across aisles, wrapped around metal fixtures or furniture, run through doorways, or under carpet or bedding (covered cords capture heat and can result in fire), or be cracked or worn.

-• Fuse boxes and the fuses inside are not to be tampered or touched.
+• Fuse boxes and the fuses inside are not to be tampered with or touched.
 Only university employees are allowed to have access to the fuses.

 • To not bring air conditioners, large ovens, large refrigerators, freezers, and pizza ovens.